-The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
-The unaudited condensed consolidated financial statements are prepared in accordance with U.S. GAAP and the rules and regulations of the Securities and Exchange Commission ("Commission").
+The unaudited consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
+The unaudited consolidated financial statement are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and the rules and regulations of the Securities and Exchange Commission ("Commission").
 Intercompany balances and transactions are eliminated.
 In the opinion of the Company's management, the unaudited condensed consolidated financial statements reflect all adjustments, which are normal and recurring in nature, necessary for fair financial statement presentation.
 The Company's 14.5 % investment in SG Austria is presented on the cost method of accounting.